 Are there different ordering options for Standard and EV Code Signing certificates?

 Standard Code Signing Certificates can be issued with either the SHA1 or SHA2 hash algorithm.
-Standard Code Signing Certificates comprise
+These certificates can be delivered with a USB token or be used with a HSM.
+Other standard Code Signing certificates can be installed as a .pfx-file (p12).

 Can I use the same certificate on multiple computers?

-With Standard Code Signing, you can copy your certificate .pfx or .jks from computer to computer to be used locally.
-This is ideal where multiple developers within your company might be signing code.
-It is highly recommended to transfer certificates between workstations via a secure method such as sftp.
+With certain types of Standard Code Signing certificates, you can copy your certificate .pfx file from one computer to another.
+This is beneficial when multiple developers within your company signs your code.
+It is highly recommended though to transfer certificates between workstations via a secure method such as sftp.

-For EV Code Signing, the USB can only be plugged in to one computer at a time.
-As long as the SafeNet drivers are present on another computer, the token can be plugged in to that workstation for use.
+The token-based type of Standard Code Signing certificates can also be used on multiple computers.
+The same goes for token-based EV certificates.
+But no token-based certificate can ever be used simultaneously on two computers, since the Safenet token can only be plugged in to one computer at a time.
+As long as the SafeNet drivers are present on another computer though, the token can be plugged in to that workstation for use.

 Can I sign a file remotely?